honzajavorek/honzajavorek.cz/content/2020-01-14_courting-haskell.md

 Honestly, I don't know if I'll continue learning Haskell.
 I didn't have a clear goal when I started with it.
 I wanted to get know better something I thought is divine for many years.
 I expected a hardcore intro to functional programming.
 I don't think anymore that Haskell is divine, and I definitely got a good intro to FP.
 I think I could have spent more time on playing with Haskell's types and properly handling all corner/error cases.

 Perhaps one day Haskell will compile to [WebAssembly](https://webassembly.org/) and that will make it more popular, but meanwhile, I think I'll take a look at something else.
 Elm?
-Closure?
+Clojure?

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">If you like Java, program in Java.
 If you like C#, program in C#.
 If you like Ruby, Swift, Dart, Elixr, Elm, C++, Python, or even C; by all means use those languages. <br><br>But whatever you do, learn Clojure, and learn it well.</p>&mdash; Uncle Bob Martin (@unclebobmartin) <a href="https://twitter.com/unclebobmartin/status/1214906676840669184?ref_src=twsrc%5Etfw">January 8, 2020</a></blockquote>

 Perhaps courting Haskell won't work out in the end, but I'm pretty sure that I'm not about to stop courting functional programming any soon.
 Did you know there's a whole [page on functional programming in Python](https://docs.python.org/3/howto/functional.html) in its documentation?
 I didn't!

+**Update:** Commenters also mentioned [simplehaskell.org](https://www.simplehaskell.org/), [Practical Haskell: A Real World Guide to Programming](https://www.amazon.com/Practical-Haskell-World-Guide-Programming/dp/1484244796), and [Haskell Programming: From First Principles](https://haskellbook.com/).